ionathanch/CBPV/README.md

   implies strong normalization (inductive) implies strong normalization (traditional).

-Another goal is to show the correctness of an ANF translation of CBPV, which requires showing its semantic equivalence.
-* Equivalence: A logical equivalence between closed terms of a type with respect to evaluation of closed commands.
-* Commutation: Various proofs that commands commute with configurations with respect to logical equivalence.
-* ANF: The ANF translation into CBPV with commands and configurations, validity and type preservation proofs, and proving that A-normalized terms are logically equivalent to themselves.

 Remaining proof files show interesting properties of CBPV.

 * LeftmostOutermost.lean: A deterministic single-step reduction semantics based on strong reduction, proven to step to normal forms.
 * ClosedSemantics.lean: A logical relations proof that closed, well-typed terms are strongly normalizing with respect to evaluation.
+* Equivalence.lean: A logical equivalence between closed terms of a type with respect to evaluation (subsumes the unary logical relation).
 * CBV.lean, CBN.lean: Translations from STLC with fine-grained CBV and CBN semantics, along with proofs that they preserve well-typedness and CK machine semantics.
 * Antisubstitution.lean (fails checking): An unused substitution lemma,